FletcherGallop/FletcherGallop.github.io/_drafts/2019-4-01-Docker-From-Scratch-Part2.md

 I'm familiar with using ReactJS and so I thought this would be a good framework to build my application with, I also had a NodeJS backend Express server.
 Final component was the database, my supportive manager (referred to from here on as AA) suggested that I use a PostgreSQL database.

+## Getting Started

+If you want to follow my lead on this I'll be adding in code snippets so you can run it yourself. (_And I'll only be including the working code, don't worry_)